maroufzaman/marouf_branch/readme.md

 Synopsis:
-Building a web app with following features such as Drill Scheduler, Task Tracker, Career Tracker and Work Journal.
-First, is the drill scheduler which will dynamically update calendar customizable event and time views.
-Second, is the task tracker which will have task creation and viewing Features with a priority system like task with higher priority will be at the top.
-Finally the Career Planner + Work Journal which will have Personal career-related to-do list and the ability to log activities and tag others.
+Our web app will have the following features:

+First, is the drill scheduler which will dynamically update customizable calendar event and time views.

+Second, is the task tracker which will have task creation and viewing features with a priority system like task with higher priority will be at the top.

+Finally the Career Planner + Work Journal which will have personal career-related to-do list and the ability to log activities and tag others.

 https://cdn.discordapp.com/attachments/965132157234323567/967247908430831636/jj.pdf